wildlifela/wildlife-react-redux-boilerplate/README.md

 #### To Develop
 * `npm run dev`
-* user `.env` file for your environment variables. they are available everywhere.
+* Set environment vars in a `.env` file at the root.
+You will have to add them into `webpack.config.env.js` if you wan them available to the react application.